 With the rise of popular Rave acts such as The Prodigy, Altern 8, and SL2 all making big dents in the UK music charts (at a time when they actually mattered), hardcore had become a big deal – and when something becomes a big deal, big business is never far away.
 Rave was the new buzzword all over the commercial airwaves, CD racks were packed with compilations, and licensed events were on the increase with events such as Fantazia and Universe attracting crowds of up to 25,000 – 30,000 people.

 Rave’s new found popularity was not pleasing everyone however.
-‘Plastic ravers’ (tourists riding the zeitgeist of popular culture) had jumped-on the bandwagon, and a string of so called ‘toytown’ tunes that sampled kids TV shows including Sesame’s Treet and Trumpton were hitting the charts.
-Some were becoming worried that Hardcore’s image was becoming gimmicky and watered down.
-One of the most vocal critics of this babyfication of the music was Strictly Underground Records founder Mark Ryder, who used his releases and makeshift adverts to take a clear swipe at such tomfoolery.
+‘Plastic ravers’ (tourists riding the zeitgeist of popular culture) had jumped-on the bandwagon, and a string of so called ‘toytown’ records that sampled kids TV shows including Sesame Street and Trumpton were hitting the charts.
+Some were becoming worried that Hardcore was becoming gimmicky and watered down.
+One such critic of this babyfication was Strictly Underground Records founder Mark Ryder, who used his releases and makeshift adverts to take a clear swipe at such cheese.

-Personally, I don’t mind either of those tracks.
-They are at least well-produced Rave tunes by genuine artists with honest intentions.
-What was far worse, were the opportunists looking for a slice of rave-pie with no roots or knowledge of the rave scene whatsoever… a case in point being this cringe-ridden parody of crusty-rocker Rod Stewart’s ‘We Are Raving’, or this gaudy rave version of Tetris written by none other than Andrew cunting Lloyd Webber!
+Personally, I don’t mind ‘Sesame’s Treet’ or ‘Trip To Trumpton’.
+They were at least well-produced Rave tunes by genuine artists with honest intentions.
+What was far worse, were the opportunists looking for a slice of rave-pie with no roots or knowledge of the rave scene whatsoever… a case in point being this parody of crusty-rocker Rod Stewart’s ‘We Are Raving’, or this gaudy rave version of Tetris written by none other than Andrew cunty Lloyd Webber.